Easy-Pay-Solutions/Mobile-SDK-Android/README.md

 ## SecureTextField

-SDK contains component called SecureTextField prepared to ensure safe input of number of credit card details.
+The SDK contains a component called SecureTextField which ensures a safe input of number of numbers for credit card.
 It is a subclass of TextInputEditText which enables freedom of styling as needed.

 SecureTextField supports only XML layout configuration:
 ```